 - Increase the USA engagement with industry and establish new public-private research partnerships.

 Strategic Scorecard and Assessment;

-a.
-Participate in submission on 2 SBIR/STTR or other small business related proposals
+- a.
+Participate in submission on 2 SBIR/STTR or other small business related proposals annually.

 KEY STRATEGIC OBJECTIVE 3: Increase the economic and societal impact of discovery produced by USA and USA faculty, post-doctoral fellows and students on the Gulf Coast region, nationally and internationally.

 - Create a forum and assessment process for ensuring that the USA curriculum and research expertise are aligned with local business and industry requirements.